microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/README.md

 Moving Generative AI concepts into traditional development practices often feels like a daunting task.
 Have no fear, we'll break down the mechanics of LLMs and show you how to leverage these to enhance your apps using Prompty and AI Studio – all while respecting your favorite tools and processes.
 The talk will cover application setup, evaluation and unit testing, and deployment.
 We'll demonstrate these using familiar tools like Visual Studio Code.

 ## Learning Outcomes
+* Getting Started with LLMs​
+* Prompty Specification​
-* What is Prompty and how to get started​ in Visual Studio Code
+* Getting Started with Prompty in Visual Studio Code​
-* How to create a custom evaluator with Prompty​
+* ​Developing an App with Prompty​
-* How to build multi agent applications with Prompty

 ## Technology Used
+* Azure AI Studio
 * Prompty
 * PromptFlow
 * Visual Studio Code